mwanji/toml4j/README.md

 The constructor can be given a set of default values that will be used as fallbacks.
 For tables and table arrays, a shallow merge is performed.

+You can also call an overloaded version of the getters that take a default value.
+Note that the default value provided in the constructor take precedence over the one provided by the getter.

 ```toml
 # defaults
 a = 2